 One of the biggest concerns for Medicare beneficiaries is their prescription drug costs.
 For some seniors, it’s the difference between life and death.
-Unfortunately, as inflation runs rampant across the nation, it’s getting harder for them to pay for their medications.
-Fortunately, this could be better with the changes in the Inflation Reduction Act of 2022.
+Unfortunately, as inflation runs rampant nationwide, it’s getting harder for them to pay for their medications.
+Fortunately, this could be better with the Inflation Reduction Act of 2022 changes.

 The flaw that the new legislation aims to replace is the provision that forbids Medicare from negotiating prescription costs with drug manufacturers.
 It’s essential to have the ability to apply negotiated prices.